Neethu9074/carbon/packages/in-custom-dashboards/widgets/README.md

            This value must be unique across all widget types.
  - `label`: A human-readable and understandable label that describes this widget type.
             This label will be used in configurators when presenting widget options.
+ - `showCase`: The path to an image that will be shown within the widget selector.
+The image must have a width of 1400px (it will be rendered at 700px for good quality at retina screens).
+Your image viewer should give you the following values:
+               - width: 1400px
+               - height: <= 600px
+               - Resolution: 144
+               The image must furthermore have a light grain background (color
+               @lib__colors__N100 – see out themes).
  - `Widget`: This must be a React component that is used to render the widget within a custom dashboard.
 It gets passed two properties:
    - `title`: This title must be used to render a `Card` as a wrapper around the